cosmic-cat-yt/Cosmic-Cat/README.md

 I made this to challenge YouTube Redux and be one of the first scripts to truly bring back the original 2012 layout.

+## Note
+This is still all Work-In-Progress - So there are things missing.</br>
+If you know JavaScript/CSS/HTML, feel free to contribute!

 ## Features
 2012 YT Layout!<br/>
 Channel 2.0!<br/>